3liz/QuickOSM/README.md

 * 'Install Plugin'

 **Try a quick query**
-* 'Vector' menu -> 'Quick OSM' -> 'Dock -> 'Quick Query'
+* 'Vector' menu -> 'QuickOSM' -> 'QuickOSM'

-a new panel appears on the right
 * In the 'key' field enter 'amenity'
 * In the 'value' field enter 'toilets'
 * Set the name of the town/village to 'London'
 * 'Run Query'

 The Overpass API takes a few seconds to respond, and after that you should get new point and polygon layers for the toilets of London! (nodes and ways in OpenStreetMap with the amenity=toilet tag on them)